 Instead of randomly targeting schools with a higher percentage of women candidates, you can now target programs without compromising on the quality.
 To help you choose the best programs, we have broken down the top 25 MBA programs with their associated female representation in percentage.

 The programs featured in the list include top MBA programs in the US, UK, China,...

 The number of Women MBAs in top Business Schools has steadily increased over the past ten years, with schools accepting 35-45% women candidates in the past two years.
 However, a more disturbing finding is the rising pay gap between Men and Women professionals.
 The gap is exacerbated in a management position at both mid-level and senior positions.
 There are several reasons for this gap.
 We shortlisted four major reasons:

 1) Low Expectation

 This might be the major reason why pay levels for Women management professionals don’t catch up with their men counterpart.
 The thought process for most Women MBAs is to settle for a reasonable fixed salary.
-The performance linked variable pay dissuades women management professionals from aggressively pursuing a higher base salary.
-Men on the other hand understand the need to start with a higher base salary, and would haggle until the breaking point is reached, and then quickly adopt a moderate to high variable pay.
+Men, on the other hand, understand the need to start with a higher base salary.
+They would haggle until the breaking point and then quickly accept a moderate to high variable pay.

-The lower expectation does not start at the graduate level but a Study conducted by Universum in 2013 shows that women undergraduates pursuing an...
+The lower expectation does not start at the graduate level, but a Study conducted by Universum in 2016 shows that Women Business Students expected to...

 GMAC has released the 2013 Women and Graduate Management Education report.
 The report is based on data collected from 2003 to 2012, and offers details of women as they have progressed from management education to careers in management.